wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .rep .tooltip .badge }
 #### [EntityPlayer](EntityPlayer.md) GetMainTwin ( ) {: .copyable aria-label='Functions' }

-Will return first player of pair characters or current form of characters with multiple forms.
+Returns the main player of pair characters or the main form of characters with multiple forms.

 ???- note "Note"
 	* When called on Jacob or Esau, returns Jacob
 	* When called on Tainted Forgotten or Tainted Forgotten's Soul, returns Tainted Forgotten
+	* When called on Tainted Lazarus or Flip Lazarus, it will return Tainted Lazarus, if the player has the Birthright item.
+Otherwise it returns that character.
 	* When called on any other character, returns that character
 ___
 ### Get·Max·Hearts () {: aria-label='Functions' }